 Are there translation devices?

 Yes.
-Translation devices are available free-of-charge inside the lobby – currently available in Japanese, German, Portuguese, Spanish and French – you can rent a headset and get a running synopsis of the show in these five languages.
-We also have visual translation devices available for $10 each.
+Audien™ Translation System devices are available for $10 on the second level of the theatre - currently offered in Japanese, German, Portuguese, Spanish, French, Mandarin and Korean - you can rent a headset and get a running synopsis of the show in these seven languages.

 What are the options for physically disabled guests?

-There are designated wheelchair and companion seats in the rear of the Orchestra section on the third floor.
+There are designated wheelchair and companion seats in the rear of the Orchestra section on the third floor and the mezzanine section on the fourth floor.
 These locations are the ONLY ones that do not involve steps.
-The third floor is accessible via the main lobby elevator that is designated for guests with disabilities.
+The third and fourth floors are accessible via the main lobby elevator that is designated for guests with disabilities.
 Theatre representatives are available to meet with patrons with disabilities in the lobby of the building to escort them to designated wheelchair accessible areas via elevators or escalators.
 The front orchestra level of the theatre is not accessible by elevators and escalators.

 Is the theatre wheelchair accessible?
 Is there different pricing?